Evaluating In-Context Learning of Libraries for Code Generation: Introduction

-\textbf{Evaluation Framework.} We design three distinct scenarios bearing real-world significance to evaluate the code generation abilities of LLMs: \begin{enumerate} \item The model is \emph{constrained} to use a specific set of library functions for the given task.
-This scenario represents code generation for software development. \item The model is required to call functions from \emph{specialized} libraries and learn their usage from the provided context.
-This scenario represents the usage of code-generation to solve specialized tasks. \item Extending the above scenario, the model is required to generate code in a relatively uncommon language.
-This scenario evaluates whether the in-context learning ability of models is limited only to programming languages that are abundant in the pretraining data. \end{enumerate} Within this framework, we experiment with providing different types of in-context supervision for the library such as natural language descriptions or code implementations.
-We also study the role of function name semantics in learning programming libraries.
+\textbf{Evaluation Framework.} We design three distinct scenarios bearing real-world significance to evaluate the code generation abilities of LLMs:\\ (1) The model is \emph{constrained} to use a specific set of library functions for the task.
+This scenario represents code generation for software development.\\ (2) The model is required to call functions from \emph{specialized} libraries and learn their usage from the provided context.
+This scenario represents code generation to solve specialized tasks.\\ (3) Extending the above scenario, the model is required to generate code in a relatively uncommon programming language.
+This scenario evaluates whether the in-context learning ability of models is limited only to programming languages that are abundant in the pretraining data.

+The underlying evaluation approach is similar across all three scenarios.
+We consider tasks requiring models to generate code given some natural language instruction while making calls to external library functions.
+Accordingly, we define \emph{novel} programming libraries or even a target programming language that the model must use to generate code.
+For each example in the dataset for the task, we provide a specification of the library (or language) along with the task instruction in-context to the model.
+We then execute the generated code and evaluate its correctness.
+Within this framework, we experiment with providing different types of in-context supervision for the library such as natural language descriptions or code implementations.

-\textbf{Summary of Findings.} (1) We find that the ability to learn and use novel programming libraries is not limited to the largest proprietary models (e.g.: GPT-4) but is also seen in openly-accessible models such as Llama-2 \cite{llama2} and StarCoder \cite{starcoder}.
-(2) We show that models such GPT-4 can learn new libraries from natural language descriptions or raw code implementations of the library functions just as effectively as they can using demonstrations.
-(3) We find that LLMs are not very amenable to \emph{constrained} code generation using library functions defined in-context and that they perform better when allowed to generate code freely without imposing constraints.
-(4) We show that models such as GPT-4 exhibit non-trivial capability at in-context learning a new programming language from scratch.
+\textbf{Findings.} Below, we summarize our results.\footnote{We make our code and data available at \href{https://github.com/McGill-NLP/incontext-code-generation}{https://github.com/McGill-NLP/incontext-code-generation}}\\ (1) We find that the ability to learn and use novel programming libraries is not limited to the largest proprietary models (such as GPT-4 \cite{gpt4}), but is also seen in openly-accessible models such as Llama-2 \cite{llama2} and StarCoder \cite{starcoder}.\\ (2) We show that models like GPT-4 can learn new libraries from natural language descriptions or raw code implementations of the library functions just as effectively as they can using demonstrations.\\ (3) We find that LLMs are not amenable to \emph{constrained} code generation using library functions defined in-context.
+They perform better when allowed to generate code without imposing constraints.\\ (4) We show that models such as GPT-4 exhibit non-trivial capability at in-context learning a new programming language from scratch.